lucerion/pub_sub_hub/apps/publisher/README.md

 # Publisher

-Service that sends channels data to the Hub
+A service that sends data via channels to the hub